khad0062/CST8913/Lab3/README.md

 4. Email Services: On-premises mail server (e.g., Postfix) for client notifications.
 5. Blackened database: Use of dedicated hardware for Microsoft SQL server.

+Dependencies:
+Web application connects database with SQL server to store, manage, and retrieve the data.
+Networking helps to connect and secure all the components in the on-premises architecture.
+Web app connects to email service for order confirmations through API.

+## Section 2: Migration Strategies